Skip to Content

 Cleaning kitchen sink with sponge and cleaning solution

-Rinse and remove any standing water, food particles, or soap on a daily basis.
-Regular cleaning is necessary to prevent mineral deposits that may alter the appearance and color of the quartz over time.
+Rinse and remove any standing water, food particles, or soap daily.
+Regular cleaning is necessary to prevent mineral deposits that may alter the appearance and color of the surface over time.

 Always use mild, non-abrasive cleaners.
 If food or other elements are stuck on the surface, use a mild non-abrasive cleaner and rinse well.
 Dry the sink after cleaning to prevent stains from forming.

-Do not use abrasive pads or steel wool to clean a quartz sink.
+Do not use abrasive pads or steel wool to clean its surfaces.
 Instead, if there are stubborn stains, use a sponge soaked with a solution of 50% white vinegar and 50% water.

 Towel dry when done cleaning.
-For quartz kitchen sinks, it’s a good practice not to leave dirty dishes, coffee grounds, or foods that may stain the sink to avoid any staining or damage to the sink’s finish.
+For these surfaces, it’s a good practice not to leave dirty dishes, coffee grounds, or foods that may stain to avoid any damage to the sink’s finish.

 Are Sinks Made From Quartz Worth It?